bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-To add an asset file to a component, you first need to import it.
+<p>To add an asset file to a component, you first need to import it.
 This can be done with an import statement.
-For example, suppose these components will display a picture of a cat, you type the keyword, import, followed by the name you want to give your asset.
+For example, suppose these components will display a picture of a cat, you type the keyword, import, followed by the name you want to give your asset.</p>

-You can call this almost anything you like.
+<p>You can call this almost anything you like.
 But it's best to stick to something descriptive that describes your assets.
 For example, cat.
 Then you type the keyword, from, followed by the path to your assets.
-In this case, it's a file named cat.jpg located in the assets folder.
+In this case, it's a file named cat.jpg located in the assets folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-i.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->